-Unique Accommodation Form Directions: To request approval for a unique accommodation, this form must be submitted to RIDE by fax to 401-222-3605 by the principal or designee or District Testing Coordinator or designee, at least six weeks prior to testing to ensure a timely response from RIDE.
-DO NOT EMAIL.
-A Word version of this form can be found at www.ride.ri.accomodations .
-DISTRICT/SCHOOL ASSURANCES: In submitting this form for approval, the principal/designee or assessment coordinator assures that: This accommodation will be documented in the student's IEP, 504 Plan, or EL plan.
-In the case of an IEP, the parent/guardian of the student must sign the amended IEP prior to testing.
-The school team has met and considered all listed accommodations before proposing this unique accommodation.
-The proposed accommodation is used, as appropriate, for routine classroom instruction and assessment.
-District Name: DATE: Name of Principal/Designee or District/LEA Testing Coordinator (please print): School Name: Telephone Number: Fax Number: Student Information: Student Name: SASID: Grade: DOB: Test(s) on which the student will use the accommodation (PSAT10 and SAT requests must be submitted through the SSD Online Portal): ☐ ACCESS for ELLS ☐ ALT ACCESS for ELLS ☐ RICAS (Subject Area: ☐ RI NGSA DLM (Subject Area:)
+Pirections: To request approval for a unique accommodation, t ax to 401-222-3605 by the principal or designee or District Test veeks prior to testing to ensure a timely response from RIDE.
+If orm can be found at www.ride.ri.accomodations . ting Coord linator or designee, at least si DISTRICT/SCHOOL ASSURANCES: In submitting this form for a assessment coordinator assures that: pproval, t he principal/designee or This accommodation will be documented in the stude of an IEP, the parent/guardian of the student must sig The school team has met and considered all listed acc unique accommodation. ommodati ons before proposing this The proposed accommodation is used, as appropriate, for rou assessment. tine classr oom instruction and District Name: DATE: District Name: Name of Principal/Designee or District/LEA Testing Coordinator (ple Name of Principal/Designee or District/LEA Testing Coordinator (ple mber: Name of Principal/Designee or District/LEA Testing Coordinator (ple ase print): mber: Name of Principal/Designee or District/LEA Testing Coordinator (ple ase print): mber: